Nicole Kidman Rocks Just A Sweater And Knee-High Boots For Sexy Throwback

 Nicole Kidman shared a sexy throwback photo to her Instagram timeline on January 29, and her 7.4 million followers couldn't get enough.
 In the photo, the actress wore just a yellow sweater and brown knee-high boots.

 The Big Little Lies actress sat perched next to a large hand-painted column.
-As she sat on the edge of its landing, Nicole propped up one of her legs and left the other hanging off the side.
+As she sat on the edge of its landing, Nicole propped one of her legs up and left the other hanging off the side.
 Her long yellow sweater landed at her mid-thigh, and she positioned the loose fabric and her hands just right to cover her crotch from being exposed.

 Her brown boots were made of suede and featured a chic lace-up detail in the front.
-She tied the lace into the bow at the top of the shaft and the excess string ran down the sides.
+She tied the lace into the bow at the top of the shaft, and the excess string ran down the sides.
 Nicole wore her red hair in her signature tight curls, which landed a few inches below her shoulders.
-She stared into the camera stoically when the image was snapped, giving off a serious vibe.
+She stared at the camera stoically when the image was snapped, giving off a serious vibe.

-Grace is one of the most recent characters Nicole portrayed, in the hit HBO miniseries The Undoing.
-Her role in the project is suspected to bring her yet another Emmy and Golden Globe nomination.

-In under an hour, the sexy new throwback from the 53-year-old garnered over 112,000 likes and 1,300 plus comments.
+In under an hour, the throwback from the 53-year-old garnered over 112,000 likes and 1,300 plus comments.
 Fans of the actress complimented the picture and her sheer beauty.

 "You may just be the most beautiful woman ever....," one user wrote with a purple heart emoji.